niteshprajapat/Bulk-email-sender/README.md

 # Bulk-email-sender

-Firstly create a excel file which stores all email addresses .
+Firstly create an excel file which stores all email addresses .